San Vicente Redwoods: Conservation and Research

 The San Vicente Redwoods land is home to several species of wild animals threatened by the destruction of old-growth forest in the Santa Cruz Mountains.
 Native animals of particular interest include the California red-legged frog, a federally listed threatened species, and the endangered Marbled murrelet, as well as mountain lions, peregrine falcons and coho salmon.
 The endangered Mount Hermon June beetle and Zayante band-winged grasshopper are both endemic to this area.

 The Santa Cruz Puma Project uses the area for research on North American cougar.

 Laguna and San Vicente Creeks provide domestic water to Santa Cruz and Davenport, respectively.

 Recreation

 The land has more than 70 mi of gravel roads built by previous owners.
 It is adjacent to Big Basin Redwoods State Park, the Fall Creek unit of Henry Cowell Redwoods State Park, both managed by the California Department of Parks and Recreation, and the Coast Dairies parcel owned by the Bureau of Land Management.
 The Laguna parcel is adjacent to the Bonny Doon Ecological Reserve.

 A draft public access plan was released in August 2014.
 A revised public access plan was accepted by the managing partners in April 2018 with a predicted opening date for the space in 2019.
+In August 2020 the CZU Lightning Complex fires burned the entire property.
+This delayed trail building further.
+In December 2022, 7.3 miles of trails opened to public access.